JerryI/wljs-interpreter/README.md

 In the same manner the separation between `Line[]` used in `Graphics3D` and in `Graphics` functions was made.

 ### External or anonymous functions
-If the called expression was not found in all available contextes, the interpreter will extend `core` with a server-call, i.e. ask kernel to evaluate the unknown symbol and return back the result.
+If the called expression was not found in all available contextes, the interpreter will extend `core` with a server-call, i.e. __will ask kernel to evaluate the unknown symbol and return back the result__.

 By the default those special missing expressions becomes in the end virtual containers and can call `update` method on other containerized functions.